For the handler

 Make your Equine Agility practice, quality time spent in conversation with your equine.
 Look, listen and support.

-Let the obstacles pose the questions and work together to find the answers.
+Let the obstacles pose the questions and then work together to find the answers.

 Equine Agility is not a training method, which means it doesn't matter "how" you do it.
 If you choose to compete it will be your relationship with your equine that is under scrutiny by the judge.
 Your partnership abilities, how you work as a team, are what will win you the prizes, however if you put the relationship with your equine first, you will always be a winner !